 Consuming food contaminated with B. cereus (s.l.) can lead to gastrointestinal diseases in humans.
-It is assumed that in most cases a bacterial content of at least 105 CFU/g (colony-forming units per gram) of food is necessary to trigger disease.
+It is assumed that in most cases a bacterial content of at least 105 CFU/g (colonyforming units per gram) of food is necessary to trigger disease.
 Cases of disease have also been described in which lower levels of B. cereus (s.l.) have been detected in food (Ceuppens et al., 2013; EFSA BIOHAZ Panel, 2016; Rouzeau-Szynalski et al., 2020).
 A distinction is made between two types of illness, an emetic illness (vomiting type; intoxication) and a diarrhoeal illness (diarrhoea type; toxicoinfection).
 Mixed forms of both types of illness can also occur.

 In the case of emetic illness, the acid-, heat- and proteolysis-stable toxin cereulide formed in the food by vegetative cells is ingested.
 Cereulide causes vomiting and nausea within six hours of uptake, and the symptoms usually disappear within 24 hours.
 With severe intoxications, cereulide can also cause liver damage and cerebral edema, which have, in rare instances, resulted in death (Dierick et al., 2005; Naranjo et al., 2011; Shiota et al., 2010).
 Cereulide intoxication is often associated with the consumption of high starch foods such as rice and pasta.
-However, cases of emetic disease associated with dairy products as well as heated food based on meat, fish, vegetables and mushrooms have also been mentioned in literature (Messelhäußer et al., 2014, Rouzeau-Szynalski et al., 2020, Jessberger et al., 2020).
+However, cases of emetic disease associated with dairy and meat products have also been mentioned in literature (Messelhäußer et al., 2014).
 Cereulide production is believed to start during the late exponential growth phase and to continue during the stationary growth phase (Ceuppens et al., 2011; Delbrassinne et al., 2011; Dommel et al., 2011; Häggblom et al., 2002; Lücking et al., 2009; Rouzeau-Szynalski et al., 2020).
 The number of cells at which the late exponential growth phase is reached depends on ambient conditions.
-However, it can be assumed that cereulide production in general only starts from cell counts of 105 CFU/g (Agata et al., 2002; Bursova et al., 2018; Delbrassinne et al., 2012; Jääskeläinen et al., 2003; Phat et al., 2017; Rouzeau-Szynalski et al., 2020).
-In a study from Finlay et al. (2000), cereulide formation in dissolved skimmed milk powder was observed after four days at 12 °C, even at cell counts in the range of 104 CFU/ml.
+However, it can be assumed that cereulide production only starts from cell counts of at least 105 CFU/g (Agata et al., 2002; Bursova et al., 2018; Delbrassinne et al., 2012; Jääskeläinen et al., 2003; Phat et al., 2017; Rouzeau-Szynalski et al., 2020).
 Cereulide formed in the food is not destroyed even by heating at 100 °C for 150 min (pH 8.6 to 10.6) or heating at 121 °C for 120 min (pH 7) (Rajkovic et al., 2008).